 In practice, CFIUS operates through staff representatives from each of the CFIUS member agencies, although FINSA strictly limits the ability of members to delegate authority for certain decisions.
 CFIUS reaches decisions by consensus, but any member may seek to have a transaction subjected to an investigation.

 What is national security?

 The Act does not define 'national security', but requires CFIUS, at a minimum, to consider the following factors:

-- the capability and capacity of domestic industries to meet national defense requirements, including the availability of human resources, products, technology, materials and other supplies and services;
+• the capability and capacity of domestic industries to meet national defence requirements, including the availability of human resources, products, technology, materials and other supplies and services;

 Critical technologies are defined by reference to a number of export control regulations, including, among others, the International Traffic in Arms Regulation (ITAR) and the Export Administration Regulation.6

 Critical infrastructure is defined as those systems and assets, whether physical or virtual, that are so vital to the United States that the incapacity or destruction of such systems or assets would have a debilitating impact on national security.7